AdmiralCurtiss/SenPatcher/README.md

 For development, you can create a `dev` directory in the base game directory and put your replacement files in there.
 Files in this folder will have priority over everything else, so eg. if you want to replace the t_magic table in CS4, you can place your modified copy at `The Legend of Heroes Trails of Cold Steel IV\dev\data\text\dat_en\t_magic.tbl`.
 This should work for all game files *except* the FMVs and the big `assets.pka`.
 Note that the `dev` directory must exist when the game is booted in order for this replacement to take effect.
 You will see a notice on the title screen (next to the version info) if the `dev` folder is active and being scanned.

 Once you're ready to release your mod into the world, you can pack it into a convenient archive file for distribution.
-In order to do that, take the included `sentools.exe` and pack the `dev` directory with it, so for example `sentools.exe P3A.Pack -c lz4 "The Legend of Heroes Trails of Cold Steel IV\dev" mymod.p3a`.
+In order to do that, take the included `sentools.exe` and pack the `dev` directory with it, so for example `sentools.exe P3A.Pack "The Legend of Heroes Trails of Cold Steel IV\dev" mymod.p3a`.
 The generated `mymod.p3a` can be placed in the `mods` directory that is created by SenPatcher, where it will act exactly like the freestanding `dev` directory, replacing the files as seen by the game.
 (Yes, this is the same file format used by the PH3 Daybreak PC port.
 You may choose to use their tool instead if you prefer it.)

 If there are multiple copies of a single file across multiple mods, only the highest priority one will be seen by the game.
 The priority list is: